 1. Christmas trees for small spaces can be flat!

 Image Source: tinypartments.com via Pinterest

-A great start to your small Christmas tree ideas would be to think about your wall space as opposed to your floor space.
+A great start to your small Christmas tree ideas would be to think about your wall space instead of your floor space.
 If you don’t have a lot of room to work with, you can create a gorgeous Christmas tree that is flat to your wall!
-By using various size branches and beautiful warm-white fairy lights you can create a stunning Christmas tree.
+You can create a stunning Christmas tree by using various size branches and beautiful warm-white fairy lights.
 Adorn with silver and white baubles to hint towards a Scandinavian-style Christmas tree!